Chocolate Banana Cream Pie ☽•☾ natural perfume

 In my enfleurage I select fresh blossoms in all the stages of bloom so the pommade will memorialize this flower’s complexity.
 Each day (sometimes twice a day) I check each flower resting on the fat to make sure it is still moving aromatically.
 A flower will last on the fat for anywhere from 1 to 5 days.
 There’s a lot of indolic musk in this product, so be forewarned!

 Literally, "in flower," enfleurage is a traditional, labor intensive, and pure method of extracting fragrance, utilizing only fat and plant material.
-Enfleurage is also the method of perfume extraction that most closely replicates the odor profile of the original flower: each flower's complex fragrant arc from bud to bloom is literally imprinted in fat, where it is stored.
+Enfleurage is also the method of perfume extraction that most closely replicates the odor profile of the original flower: each flower's complex fragrant arc from bud to bloom is imprinted in fat, where it is stored.
 The scent is true to the blossom, but subtle, requiring you to bend in close for a sniff.

 When I smell gardenia, I feel medicated, hypnotized, lulled.
 The world slows down and I am "into" the flower as with no other.
 I have used enfleurage to capture gardenia's enveloping, exotic aroma.
 Enfleurage produces a "pommade," which is a highly scented solid perfume and not to be confused with pomade for hair!
 This pommade consists of individual organic gardenia blossoms that I gathered from my perfume gardens, laid onto and emulsion of organic avocado butter and raw beeswax.
 They are left to breathe on the fat through their fragrant lifespan, then removed, washed, and dried.
 I repeat this process to reach a high degree of fragrance saturation.
 Each reposition is a "charge," and this enfleurage was charged the traditional 36 times.
 The aroma is thick, tropical, and southern.
 It is very much the opposite of the shrill, overpowering version of a synthetic floral you find at the fragrance counter.
 Only you and those closest to you will be able to smell it.
 Apply to pulse points.